Putin and Xi plan to meet again, as relations with West fray - NewsBreak

 The meeting at the Shanghai Cooperation Organization — a political, economic and security forum that China and Russia dominate — comes at delicate times for both leaders, and it would be their second face-to-face meeting this year.

-Putin is dealing with the economic and political fallout of his war in Ukraine that has left Russia more isolated — and defiant.
-Xi faces rising tensions with the West over the status of Taiwan and China’s treatment of Uyghurs and other mostly Muslim ethnic groups.
+Putin is dealing with the economic and political fallout of his war in Ukraine that has left Russia more isolated.
+Xi is facing rising tensions with the West over the status of Taiwan.
+He is also dealing with a slowing economy as he seeks a third five-year term as Communist Party leader.
+While he's expected to secure it, that would represent a break with precedent.

+Russian Ambassador to China Andrei Denisov told reporters that the two would meet at the organization's summit in the Uzbek city of Samarkand on Sept.
+15-16.
+"We are actively preparing for it,” Denisov was quoted by Russia's state news agency Tass as saying.

 The visit to Uzbekistan, if it goes ahead, would be part of Xi’s first foreign trip in 2½ years.
-Xi has only left mainland China once — to make a one-day visit to the semi-autonomous city of Hong Kong — since the COVID-19 outbreak exploded in early 2020.
+Xi has only left mainland China once — to make a one-day visit to the semi-autonomous city of Hong Kong — since the start of the COVID-19 outbreak in late 2019.

-When asked about the trip at a daily briefing, a Chinese Foreign Ministry spokesperson said: “On your question, I have nothing to offer.”
+When asked about the trip, Chinese Foreign Ministry spokesperson Mao Ning told a daily briefing Wednesday: “On your question, I have nothing to offer.”

-Russia and China have increasingly aligned their foreign policies to oppose liberal democratic forces in Asia, Europe and beyond, making a stand for authoritarian rule with tight borders and little regard for free speech, minority rights or opposition politics.
+Moscow and Beijing have increasingly aligned their foreign policies to oppose liberal democratic forces in Asia, Europe and beyond, making a stand for authoritarian rule with tight borders and little regard for free speech, minority rights or opposition politics.

 The Russian military held sweeping military drills that ended Wednesday in the country’s east that involved forces from China, another show of increasingly close ties between the two.
 And on Tuesday, the Pentagon said the Russian Ministry of Defense was in the process of purchasing millions of rockets and artillery shells from North Korea, a close ally of China, for its ongoing fight in Ukraine.